C5T/Current/Karl/README.md

 * Visualization as .DOT (for unit testing) and .SVG (with browsing).
 * A standalone test where several binaries are started, and Karl can be killed and re-started.
 Claire-s should not die.

-Remains to think:

-* Claire graceful shutdown.
-(Keep it last as the class member?
-Have it un-register w/ Karl at destruction?)
-* What is the key of the server.
-(Would just `location`, w/o `/current`, do?
-If yes, must fix empty URL registration.)

 # Obsolete

 Karl is Current's monitoring, alerting, and continuous integration service.